data-apis/scipy-2023-presentation/paper.rst

 ============

-Today, Python users have a wealth of choice for libraries and frameworks for numerical computing, data science, machine learning, and deep learning.
+Today, Python users have a wealth of choice for libraries and frameworks for numerical computing, data science, machine learning, and deep learning (TODO: citations).
 New frameworks pushing forward the state of the art in these fields appear every year.
 One unintended consequence of all this activity has been fragmentation in the fundamental building blocks--multidimensional arrays (a.k.a. tensors)--that